Bucknell-ECE/PortalBox-ManagementPortal/README.md

 - add a way to set a logo other than editing index.html
 - add visualizations of usage data
 - automate Integration testing with Bruno
+- document coding standards for PHP (PSR-12 except with cuddled braces and tab indents) and Javascript (ESlint baseline except with tab indents)